guilhermelaviola/GoalAnalysis/README.md

 - The way the goal was scored
 - Where it was scored (home or away)
 - Opponent
+- Year
+- Month

+Also, there's a heatmap that shows the correlation between years and months in which the goals were scored in.

 Now I'm working on adding a Bar Chart Animation to this project.